-WLD110 Welding Cert for 1st Year 3 credits (1 lec, 4 lec lab hrs/wk)
+WLD110 Certification Prep For 1st Year 3 credits (1 lec, 4 lec lab hrs/wk) Prerequisite(s): (WLD101)

 Corequisite(s): (WLD103 and WLD104)

 Provides experienced welders with lab time for practice in basic welding techniques for skills upgrading and/or certification.
 The instructor is available for technical assistance.